Revised April 2022

 CBD (or cannabidiol) is one of the two main cannabinoids found in the cannabis sativa plant.
 People use it to reduce anxiety, improve sleep, provide relief from pain due to inflammation, and more.
 In its pure form, it is a potent crystalline powder.
 And as a full spectrum product, CBD is four times as effective as CBD in its isolated form.
 This potency can make CBD difficult to accurately dose in its natural state.
 This is where carrier oils come in.

 Keep reading for the most popular CBD carrier oils, and learn which one we feel is the best carrier oil for CBD.

-A carrier oil, sometimes referred to as base oil, is a plant-derived fatty oil that’s used to carry an essential oil or CBD oil.
-Carrier oils are used with essential oils to make them less irritating to the skin and digestive tract.
-Carrier oils are usually mild in taste and weight, making them excellent additions to essential oils.
+A carrier oil — sometimes referred to as a base oil — is a plant-derived fatty oil that’s used to carry an essential oil or cannabinoid extract (such as CBD) and deliver it to your body’s tissues.
+If you use essential oils, you may be familiar with carrier oils, which are used to make them less irritating to the skin and digestive tract.

 Hemp Seed Oil

 Hemp seed oil (HSO) is extracted from the seeds of the cannabis sativa plant, the same plant that produces hemp or marijuana.
 HSO is a healthy, plant-based fat, high in omegas 3 and 6 in the ideal ratio for human consumption.
 In addition to sublingual preparations, it’s useful for topical application as it absorbs well into the skin.
 Since it’s sourced from the same plant as CBD, using HSO as a carrier oil may encourage the “entourage effect” — which is to say, it may make the cannabinoids in the solution more effective than they would otherwise be on their own.